open-horizon/examples/edge/doc/Edge-Developer-Quickstart-Guide.md

 This is accomplished without any open ports on the host because the workload container has joined the docker network of the microservice.
 This is how the containers will be configured when running on an Edge node.

-The workload container and the microservice container test environment can be stopped:
+Control-C to stop `tail`.
+Then the workload container and the microservice container test environment can be stopped:
 ```
 hzn dev workload stop
 ```